Woody Holton

-Abner Linwood Holton III, known as Woody Holton, is an American professor who is the McCausland Professor of History at the University of South Carolina.
+Abner Linwood Holton III (born May 15, 1959), known as Woody Holton, is an American historian who is the McCausland Professor of History at the University of South Carolina.

-Early life
+Early life and education

 Abner Linwood Holton III is the son of former Virginia Governor Linwood Holton.
 His sister, former Virginia First Lady Anne Holton, is the wife of U.S. Senator and former Virginia Governor Tim Kaine, the Democratic Party nominee for vice president in 2016.
 He earned a B.A. in English at the University of Virginia, where he wrote for The Cavalier Daily, in 1981.
 He received his Ph.D. in history from Duke University in 1990.

 Career

 Holton worked for several years on behalf of environmental causes.
 In 1990, he created Clean Up Congress (CUC), a political action committee described by OpenSecrets.org as "Democrat/liberal" group.
 In 1994, CUC waged a campaign to defeat Oliver North's bid for Virginia's Senate seat (North lost by 3% of the vote to Chuck Robb).

 From 1981 to 1983, he served as a legislative aide in the Virginia General Assembly for Delegate Robert T. Andrews (R-McLean).
 Characterized in the Washington Post as an energetic "young tiger", he helped Andrews draft and win the enactment of Virginia's first child safety seat law, changes to the Alcohol Safety Action Program (ASAP) for post-conviction referral, and other legislation.

 He began teaching at the University of Richmond in 2000 as an assistant professor, rising to professor in 2011.
 His essay titled "Divide et Impera: The Tenth Federalist in a Wider Sphere" was selected for inclusion in Best American History Essays 2006 by the Organization of American Historians.
 He published Unruly Americans in 2007.
 Holton's Abigail Adams was awarded the Bancroft Prize for 2010.
 The book focuses on the role of creditors and bond speculators in the creation of the US Constitution by examining the financial acumen of one of America's earliest and most aggressive female investors.

 In July 2012, Holton became the McCausland Professor of History at the University of South Carolina, though he remained in Richmond for another year on a fellowship from the National Endowment for the Humanities.